CrunchyData/pgmonitor/hugo/content/prometheus/_index.md

     ![server_installer_4.png](/images/server_installer_4.png)
 5. Select '1' to tell Prometheus about the exporters it should scrape metrics from:
     ![server_installer_5.png](/images/server_installer_5.png)
 6. Enter the hostname (just the hostname, not the FQDN) of the PostgreSQL server that the exporters are running on.
-Next, enter the IOP address of the PostgreSQL server, and the WMI port (default is 9182):
+Next, enter the IP address of the PostgreSQL server, and the WMI port (default is 9182):
     ![server_installer_6.png](/images/server_installer_6.png)
 7. Enter a cluster name.
 This should be something simple but meaningful to identify the PostgreSQL cluster in question, e.g. payroll.
 Then enter the port used for both the cluster/global `postgres_exporter` (9187 by default) and the per-db `postgres_exporter` (9188 in our directions):
     ![server_installer_7.png](/images/server_installer_7.png)
 8. You can now choose '2' to exit the configuration tool:
     ![server_installer_8.png](/images/server_installer_8.png)
-9. You can nowk verify that Prometheus is running by loading [http://localhost:9090](http://localhost:9090) in your browser:
+9. You can now verify that Prometheus is running by loading [http://localhost:9090](http://localhost:9090) in your browser:
     ![server_installer_9.png](/images/server_installer_9.png)
 10. Finally, verify Prometheus can access the exporters by choosing 'Status' and then 'Targets':
     ![server_installer_10.png](/images/server_installer_10.png)
-11. You should show three exporters, all with a green 'Up' status:
+11. You should see all configured exporters (1 per PostgreWSQL server, and 2 more per PostgreSQL instance), all with a green 'Up' status:
     ![server_installer_11.png](/images/server_installer_11.png)